CEOs often fall into the trap of orchestrating meetings with their Board of Directors to:

 - Show how great they are and how well things are going (whether they really are or not!).

 - Avoid leaving the meeting with more to do than when it started.

-A great deal more value can be derived from working with a board but it takes concerted effort to build, cultivate, prepare for, and work with individual board members and the board as a whole for that potential to be realized.
+A great deal of value can be derived from working with a board, but it takes a concerted effort to build, cultivate, prepare for, and work with individual board members and the board as a whole for that potential to be realized.
 Efforts to build a high-performing board are well-spent.

 A Celebrity Board is comprised of people who bring attention and prestige to the organization and who may, just by their presence, provide access to potentially valuable resources including money, customers, employees, partners, press, and prestige.

-A Board of Advisers is a collection of individuals with directly relevant personal experience in what the organization is doing and dealing with.
-Advisers may have first-hand experience in the industry dealing with the same problems the organization faces and offer valuable perspective and insight into best practices, benchmarks, and what will and will not work because they have previously done the same successfully themselves.
+A Board of Advisors is a collection of individuals with directly relevant personal experience in something important that the organization is doing or dealing with.
+Advisors may have the first-hand experience with the same problems the organization faces and offer valuable perspective and insight into best practices, benchmarks, and what will and will not work because they have previously done the same successfully themselves.

 Advisory Board members generally each have specific experience, knowledge, and perspective that is often ideally tapped-into in a bi-lateral (i.e., one-on-one) interaction rather than in a group forum where each will struggle to deliver what they think they have been recruited to provide while also jockeying for position and esteem relative to others present.